listepo/webmoney/readme.md

 ### Examples

-Imagine we have some WMID and wish to get all purses belong to them.
+Imagine we have some WMID and wish to get all purses belong to them:

 ```coffeescript
 purses.filter(wmid: ['123456789012', '132435465768'])